-- Winterfest: occurring the last Saturday in January, this annual event includes a popular Taste of Skaneateles feature, dog sled races, a run/walk and Skaneateles’ own Polar Bear Plunge.
+- Winterfest: the last Friday and Saturday in January, this annual event includes a popular Fire Tower, Taste of Skaneateles, Ice Walk and Polar Bear Plunge.
 Thousands of residents and visitors spend the day enjoying Skaneateles’ wintry splendour.

-- Anyela’s Vineyards: Skaneateles now has its own winery.
-Anyela’s is a premiere attraction, and has added greatly to the visitor experience in Skaneateles.
+- Anyela’s Vineyards: Anyela’s is a premiere attraction, and has added greatly to the visitor experience in Skaneateles.

 - Welch Allyn Company: Skaneateles’ largest employer greatly adds to the economic prosperity of the area.
 Aside from employing a large number of residents, they use over 30 room nights on a daily basis, hold frequent dinners and meetings in our local restaurants, and their visitors, customers and sales people shop in our stores.

 - Sporting events: in the winter, annual youth and varsity hockey tournaments and ice skating shows at the Austin Park Pavilion and Skaneateles Community Center occur, bringing in athletes and families from across the country.
-Swim meets occur throughout the year as well.
+Swim meets, soccer and basketball occur throughout the year as well.

 - Events in the Syracuse & Auburn area bring large crowds to Skaneateles: Syracuse and Cornell Universities graduations, homecomings and parents’ weekends, conventions such as the Syracuse Nationals, the Fire Chiefs and Dirt Racing Week, and of course, the Great NYS Fair.